 Okay, so this is a good news/better news situation… The good news?
-Take Your Dog to Work Day® – one of my favorite pawlidays – is Friday, June 25!
+Take Your Dog to Work Day® – one of my favorite pawlidays – is the fourth Friday in June!
 (More like Fri-yay!)
 The better news?
-According to Pet Sitters International, “The entire week leading up to Take Your Dog To Work Day® is Take Your Pet To Work Week® (June 21-25, 2021).”
+According to Pet Sitters International, “The entire week leading up to Take Your Dog To Work Day® is Take Your Pet To Work Week®.”
 Yep – the entire week.
 That means, if your place of business is participating, there’s no time like the present to start practicing some workplace (p)etiquette with your inquisitive canine.

 Prep Your Pup Starting Today